omarnj-lab/My-Geminis/README.md

 streamlit run app.py
 ```

-> **Note**: These apps were developed for Google AI hackathons and are available on Streamlit.
+> **Note**: These apps were developed for Google AI hackathons and are available as an Streamlit app [local for now].